 You know what content is.
 You know what marketing is.
-But smash the two terms together and you find yourself confused and lost in a sea of never ending internet articles.
+But smash the two terms together and you find yourself confused and lost in a sea of never-ending internet articles.
 Thankfully, understanding content marketing doesn't have to be that hard.
 Traditional marketing has a take attitude.
 It's a company promoting their own product simply to sell that product.
-Content marketing is a bit different because while the end goal of selling products is one and the same, businesses arrive to that point by first giving.
+Content marketing is a bit different because while the end goal of selling products is one and the same, businesses arrive at that point by first giving.
 That giving is in the form of content—often informative, sometimes entertaining, but there's always something in it for the reader.
 The Content Marketing Institute defines it this way: “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience—and, ultimately, to drive profitable customer action.”
 Traditional advertising is easy to gloss over.
 Consumers can fast forward through commercials on their DVR.
 Internet ads are easily ignored.
 But when a consumer goes looking for information, they're hooked, digging in to find just what they were looking for.
-Through platforms like blogs and webpages, businesses can develop a relationship with their customers that will ultimately lead to more sales.
+Through platforms like blogs and web pages, businesses can develop a relationship with their customers that will ultimately lead to more sales.
 Get it?
 Good, let's get started.

 So what exactly are you doing here?